 Homebuyer Investment - The minimum homebuyer investment is 1 percent of the purchase price.
 These funds must come from the buyer and may not otherwise be gifted or loaned.
-If the homebuyer has a gross income less than 60 percent AMI and it is determined that successful homeownership can be attained, the homebuyer investment will remain at 1 percent of purchase price (this requirement will be used in calculating the household's ability to sustain successful homeownership).
-This is a City program requirement, it is not intended to alter or replace any requirements that exist because of the buyer's first mortgage loan program.
+This is a City program requirement, it is not intended to alter or replace any requirements that exist as a result of the buyer's first mortgage loan program.
 For the purposes of calculating fair return, the homebuyer's investment consists of the portion of initial down payment combined with the value of any capital improvements made with the homebuyer's funds.